 To enable alerts using Streamlabs:

 Scene transitions create smooth visual effects when switching between different setups.
+To configure transitions in OBS:

 OBS Studio offers several advanced features that enhance both video and audio control, making it a powerful tool for professional streaming, virtual meetings, and post-production editing.